oomek/attractplus/Layouts.md

 [Magic Tokens](#magic) can be used in the supplied "name", in which case Attract-Mode will dynamically update the image in response to navigation.

+The default blend mode for images is `BlendMode.Alpha`

 Parameters:

    * name - the name of an image/video file to show.
 If a relative path is